miguelgfierro/sciblog/README.md

 Installation
 ==================

-We need to install several libraries:
+We need to install several libraries.
+In Linux the commands are:

 	$ apt-get install -y python-dev libpq-dev python-pip git apache2 libapache2-mod-wsgi
 	$ pip install django